October Revolution: Governmental reforms

 On 10 November 1917 (23 November, N.S.), the government applied the term "citizens of the Russian Republic" to Russians, whom they sought to make equal in all possible respects, by the nullification of all "legal designations of civil inequality, such as estates, titles, and ranks."

 The long-awaited Constituent Assembly elections were held on 12 November (O.S., 25 November, N.S.)
 1917.
 In contrast to their majority in the Soviets, the Bolsheviks only won 175 seats in the 715-seat legislative body, coming in second behind the Socialist Revolutionary Party, which won 370 seats, although the SR Party no longer existed as a whole party by that time, as the Left SRs had gone into coalition with the Bolsheviks from October 1917 to March 1918 (a cause of dispute of the legitimacy of the returned seating of the Constituent Assembly, as the old lists, were drawn up by the old SR Party leadership, and thus represented mostly Right SRs, whereas the peasant soviet deputies had returned majorities for the pro-Bolshevik Left SRs).
 The Constituent Assembly was to first meet on 28 November (O.S.)
 1917, but its convocation was delayed until 5 January (O.S.; 18 January, N.S.)
 1918 by the Bolsheviks.
 On its first and only day in session, the Constituent Assembly came into conflict with the Soviets, and it rejected Soviet decrees on peace and land, resulting in the Constituent Assembly being dissolved the next day by order of the Congress of Soviets.

 On 16 December 1917 (29 December, N.S.), the government ventured to eliminate hierarchy in the army, removing all titles, ranks, and uniform decorations.
 The tradition of saluting was also eliminated.

 On 20 December 1917 (2 January 1918, N.S.), the Cheka was created by Lenin's decree.
 These were the beginnings of the Bolsheviks' consolidation of power over their political opponents.
 The Red Terror began in September 1918, following a failed assassination attempt on Lenin.
 The French Jacobin Terror was an example for the Soviet Bolsheviks.
-Trotsky had compared Lenin to Maximilien Robespierre as early as 1904.
+Trotsky had compared Lenin to Maximilien Robespierre as early as 1904, when Trotsky was a critic of Lenin and his political opponent within the Marxist movement.
+In his book, Terrorism and Communism: A Reply to Karl Kautsky, Trotsky argued that the reign of terror began with the White Terror under the White Guard forces and the Bolsheviks responded with the Red Terror.

 The Decree on Land ratified the actions of the peasants who throughout Russia had taken private land and redistributed it among themselves.
 The Bolsheviks viewed themselves as representing an alliance of workers and peasants signified by the Hammer and Sickle on the flag and the coat of arms of the Soviet Union.